There are currently 121 names in this directory

 is an archaeologist with the State Heritage Service of Baden-Württemberg, Germany.
 He holds the post of Manager, Digital Archaeology.
 His responsibilities include archiving digital archaeological data.
 David Bibby is a member of the Commission on Archaeology and Information Systems and the Commission on Excavation Techniques of the Association of German State Archaeologists and is chair of the Working Group for Archaeological Archives of the Europae Archaeologiae Consilium.

 holds an MA degree in the history of religions from the University of Lausanne, Switzerland.
 He is currently enrolled in a PhD program in History at the Babeș-Bolyai University, Cluj, Romania.
 Since July 2018, he has been working as a researcher within the project Migrations and Identity in European History: Communities, Connections, Conflicts at the A. D. Xenopol Institute of History, Iași.
 In recent years, he has increasingly focused his research interests on the history of ethnic and religious minorities in Romania and on the history of Bukovina.

-is a senior scientific researcher at the Museum of Dacian and Roman Civilization, Deva, Hunedoara District, Romania.
-Scientific activity: three books (single author); five books in collaboration; four collective volumes; eighty articles/studies and chapters in national and international scientific journals/collective volumes; studies presented at over 150 workshops, national and international conferences; coordinator of four cultural projects and team member of seven others; organizer of 35 workshops/national conferences and two international conferences; coordinator of 20 exhibitions; involved in 21 cultural and educational projects.
+is a senior scientific researcher at the Museum of Dacian and Roman Civilization, Deva, Hunedoara county, Romania.
+Scientific activity: 3 books (single author); 5 books in collaboration; 4 collective volumes; 80 articles/studies and chapters in national and international scientific journals/collective volumes; studies presented to over 150 de workshops/national and international conferences; coordination of 4 cultural projects and team member of other 7; organiser of 35 workshops/national conferences and 2 international conferences; coordinator of 20 exhibitions; involvement in 21 cultural and educational projects.

 BROWN, Duncan H.